 If you have a federal tax bill you have forgotten to pay, you owe taxes that you can’t afford to pay, or you have unpaid federal taxes for any reason, you may receive a CP501 – Standard IRS Bill (1st Notice).
 The IRS usually sends these bills via certified mail, signature required.
 You do not want to ignore a bill from the IRS.

 However, there’s no need to panic if you receive a CP501 IRS Bill, either.
 Don’t ignore it.
-Reach out to the IRS immediately to take care of your tax debt before interest and penalties start building up, making a small bill unmanageable.
+Reach out to the IRS immediately to take care of your back taxes before interest and penalties start building up, making a small bill unmanageable.

 As with many other creditors, if you don’t pay your bill after receiving a CP501, you’ll receive a CP502 Balance Due Reminder Notice.
 A CP502 is a friendly reminder from the IRS that you owe unpaid taxes.